sunfounder/euler-kit/docs/source/pyproject/python_start/quick_guide_thonny.rst

     |mps_sec_pico|

-    Then enter the file name and the extension ``.py``, and then click **OK**.
-You will then see your saved file on the Raspberry Pi Pico drive.
+    Then click **OK** after entering the file name and extension **.py**.
+On the Raspberry Pi Pico drive, you will see your saved file.

     |mps_sec_name|

     .. note::
-        You can save your code under any name, but it’s best to describe what kind of code it is, and don’t name it with meaningless names such as ``abc.py``.
+        Regardless of what name you give your code, it's best to describe what type of code it is, and not give it a meaningless name like ``abc.py``.
-        It is important to note that if you save the code file name as ``main.py``, it will run automatically when the power is turned on.
+        When you save the code as ``main.py``, it will run automatically when the power is turned on.

 Create File and Run it
 ---------------------------

-Again, in the code section, we show the code directly and you can copy it to Thonny and run it by the following method.
+The code is shown directly in the code section.
+You can copy it to Thonny and run it as follows.

 #.
 Create a new file

-    Open Thonny IDE, click New button to create a new blank file.
+    Open Thonny IDE, click **New** button to create a new blank file.

     |mps_new_file|